 To the north of the walled city of Shahjahanabad, lies a small trail which tells you the story of the first revolution of Indian freedom struggle, the 1857 revolution.
-1857 is the year that would always be remembered as a landmark year, as a beginning that had its conclusion after 90 years.
+That is the year that would always be remembered as a landmark year, as a beginning that had its conclusion after 90 years.

 So if you take Old Delhi or Kashmere gate GPO as your starting point, within a small walking distance of maybe half a kilometer, you will find so many small signs of the turmoil that Delhi saw along with the important places of those times.
 GPO itself is an imposing white building with red borders to indicate the postal department.
-Interestingly through this walk, we met a woman at each stop who either guided us well or resisted us.
+Interestingly, through this walk, we met a woman at each stop who either guided us well or resisted us.
 But everywhere it was the women whom we met through the walk.

 To begin with, there is Lothian Cemetery that was once the cemetery used by the Christians in Delhi during the first half of the 19th century.
-There was a huge Celtic cross that was built in this cemetery as a memorial to the people killed in 1857 revolution.
+There was a huge Celtic cross that was built in this cemetery as a memorial to the people killed in the 1857 revolution.
 This cross fell a few years back and is in the process of restoration.
 You can still see it on the ground, lying there, massive and intricately carved as a strong symbol.
-Post independence till a few years back, the cemetery was used by families as a place to live.
+Post-independence till a few years back, the cemetery was used by families as a place to live.
 The families have been moved out about 4 years back and the place has been evacuated.
 But it is still in a dilapidated state.
 While you are standing there, you would often wonder, why it is in such a neglected state.

 Some graves are marked and some are not, probably the graves that belong to the war period are not marked.
 The carved stones or memorial stones have been removed over a period of time.
 Some of the graves have long epitaphs written.
-They make an interesting reading.
+They make interesting reading.
 Though it can move you when you see the small graves of infants with their grieving parent’s names written on them.
 Compared to the other cemetery some distance away Nicholson Cemetery, this one is totally neglected.
 You would see something peculiar in this small cemetery, the presence of some Mughal red sandstone structures on top of some graves.

 Mughal Red Stone structures